adempiere/proxy-adempiere-api-docker/README.md

 ## Environment variables for the configuration

 * **`VS_ENV`**: Indicates the startup mode in which the RESTful proxy service will start, by default its value is `prod`, the other value is `dev`.
-* **`SERVER_HOST`**: Indicates the port in which the RESTful proxy service will be initiated, by default its value is `localhost`.
-Make sure that it is set to the same value as the TCP port of the container.
 * **`SERVER_PORT`**: Indicates the listening port of the RESTful proxy service, by default its value is `8085`.
 Make sure that it is set to the same value as the TCP port of the container.
 * **`AD_DEFAULT_HOST`**: Specifies the host to point to the gRPC service, by default its value is `localhost`.
 All hosts pointing to gRPC services will take the value you set for this environment variable unless you set a value to overwrite the specific service.
 * **`AD_DEFAULT_PORT`**: Specifies the listening port to point to the gRPC service, by default its value is `50059`.
 All ports to be pointed to from gRPC services will take the value you set for this environment variable unless you set a value to overwrite the specific service.